12 Cat Hairball Remedies That Really Work

 This might be your cat’s favorite hairball remedy!
 Small canned fish like sardines, as well as tuna, are usually packed in oil.

-Give your cat a treat and sprinkle a little oil on their food.
-The lubrication will assist your cat to pass the hairball without discomfort.
+Give your cat a treat and add a little oil to your cat’s diet.
+The lubrication will assist your cat to pass the hairball into her litter box without discomfort.

 11. Water